EZNeo – Creality V4.2.2/V4.2.7/V4.3.1 Board Setup

 IO Pin Wiring

-The V4.2.X boards have 3 IO pins that are available to use.
-2 are located on the BL_T header and one is on the J1 header next to the HEAT1 terminal.
+The V4.X.X boards have up to 5 IO pins that are available to use.
+2 are located on the BL_T header and 2 are on the programming header above the LCD.
 You can use any of these to control the EZNeo strips.
 Below is a picture showing the pin locations and their corresponding pin numbers.

 Whatever pin you connect to will be the one you specify in the firmware.
 Nothing else can be using these pins, so choose one that is not used.
 If you are using a BL Touch on all 5 BL_T header pins you should have the Z endstop port open and the pin on the right side of the connector is the Z signal pin (PA7).